-GSMA Intelligence
+сяма Intelligence

-GSMA Intelligence is the definitive source of global mobile operator data, analysis and forecasts and the publisher of authoritative industry reports and research.
+GSMA Intelligence is the definitive source of global mobile operator data, analysis and forecasts, and a publisher of authoritative industry reports and research.
 Our data covers every operator group, network and MVNO in every country worldwide - from Afghanistan to Zimbabwe.
-It is the most accurate and complete set of industry metrics available, comprising tens of millions of individual data points, updated daily.
+It is the most accurate and complete set of industry metrics available, comprising tens of millions of individual data points which are updated daily.